lightbend/fdp-sample-applications/apps/killrweather/README.md

 ## Reference Application

 There are several versions this application:
-* [KillrWeather App](https://github.com/killrweather/killrweather/tree/master/killrweather-app/src/main/scala/com/datastax/killrweather) is based on Spark Streaming.
+* [KillrWeather App](https://github.com/lightbend/fdp-sample-applications/tree/develop/apps/killrweather/source/core/killrweather-app/) is based on Spark Streaming.
+* [KillrWeather App Local](https://github.com/lightbend/fdp-sample-applications/tree/develop/apps/killrweather/source/core/killrweather-app-local/) provides configuration files for running locally.
-* [KillrWeather App Structured](https://github.com/lightbend/fdp-killrweather/blob/master/killrweather-app_structured/src/main/scala/com/lightbend/killrweather/app/structured/KillrWeatherStructured.scala) is a version of the same, based on Spark Structured Streaming.
+* [KillrWeather App Structured](https://github.com/lightbend/fdp-sample-applications/tree/develop/apps/killrweather/source/core/killrweather-app_structured/) is a version of `killrweather-app`, but using Spark Structured Streaming.
-* [KillrWeather Beam](https://github.com/lightbend/fdp-killrweather/blob/master/killrweather-beam/src/main/scala/com/lightbend/killrweater/beam/KillrWeatherBeam.scala) experimental version of the same application based on [Apache Beam](https://beam.apache.org/).
-This version only runs locally (using embedded Kafka).
-Cluster version is coming soon
+* [KillrWeather Beam](https://github.com/lightbend/fdp-sample-applications/tree/develop/apps/killrweather/source/core/killrweather-app-beam/) experimental version of the same application based on [Apache Beam](https://beam.apache.org/).
+This version only runs locally, using embedded Kafka.
+A cluster version is coming soon.

+There are a few other variants of these apps, as well as support apps for data loading, etc., as discussed below.

 ## Time Series Data